neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/README.md

-# Session name
+# JS Variables and Numbers

-## Learning objectives
+## Learning Objectives

-- knowing the difference between `var`, `let` and `const`
+- Knowing the difference between `var`, `let` and `const`
-- understanding the different data types
+- Understanding the different data types
-- using basic math operations
+- Using basic math operations

----

-- how to "remember" values in JavaScript, so that we can use them later on

-### Why is the content of today's block that important for the students?

-Variables are a basic building block for writing reusable logic.
-Write code once and use it as often as you need to.

-### Question

----

-### Required
+## Requirements

 - JS Basics
-- math knowledge from everyone's time as a student in school
+- Basic math knowledge from school

+## Demo

+There is no pre-built demo for this session.

 ---

 ## Session Guide

+Variables are a fundamental building block in programming that allow us to store and reuse values in our code.
+By understanding how to work with variables, you can write reusable logic that can be applied in different parts of your application.
+This is a key skill for creating efficient and maintainable code.

+> How do you "remember" values in JavaScript, so that you can use them later on?

 ### Variables

-- variables are a storage for values
+- Variables are a storage for values.
-- we can declare variables and then use them as if they were values
+- We can declare variables and then use them as if they were the values themselves:
-  - we don't have to remember the values
+  - We don't have to remember the values.
-  - different parts of our application can exchange the values behind variables, so the code works for every value (we don't have to write new code, only if a value changes e.g. some user input)
+  - Different parts of our application can exchange the values behind variables, so the code works for every value (we don't have to write new code, only if a value changes e.g., some user input).
-- we can declare a variable using the **const** keyword:
+- We can declare a variable using the **const** keyword:

 ```js
 const myNumber = 42;
 console.log(myNumber);
 ```

 - The **const** keyword is used to declare variables that cannot change their value.
 Use it per default.

 - If you need to change the value of a variable, use the **let** keyword: